View Cheryl Drennan's Obituary on ClarionLedger.com and share memories

 Cheryl Lee Drennan

-Cheryl Lee Drennan, 72, passed away on Friday, April 17, 2020 at Hospice Ministries in Jackson.
-She was born on December 12, 1948 in Meridian, Mississippi and was the only child of Billie Jean (Poe) and Earnest Wesley Drennan.
+Cheryl Lee Drennan, 72, passed away on Friday, April 17, 2020, at Hospice Ministries in Jackson.
+She was born on December 12, 1947, in Meridian, Mississippi and was the only child of Billie Jean (Poe) and Ernest Wesley Drennan.

-A longtime member of St. Andrews Episcopal Cathedral in Jackson, she was also greatly involved with Camp Bratton Green.
-Cheryl spent many memorable weeks at Camp Bratton Green as a camper, counselor, and later as a camp nurse.
+A longtime member of St. Andrews Episcopal Cathedral in Jackson, she was also greatly involved with Camp Bratton-Green, a part of Gray Center, a conference center and camp owned by the Episcopal Diocese of Mississippi, located in Way, Mississippi.
+Cheryl spent many memorable weeks at Camp Bratton-Green as a camper, counselor, and later as a camp nurse.

 Family and friends may sign the online guestbook at robertbarhamffh.com.